We are a leading London psychotherapy practice specialising in group therapy

 Our relationships define the way we think about ourselves.
 But we live in a fractured, sometimes lonely world where it’s often hard to connect with other people.
 Our self esteem and confidence, our ability to lead constructive, creative lives can feel very fragile.

-At The Fitzrovia Group Analytic Practice we have a long-standing expertise in a distinctive form of therapy that helps people strengthen their ability to make relationships and to better understand and manage the feelings that emerge during this process.
+At The Fitzrovia Group Analytic Practice we have a long-standing expertise in a distinctive form of psychotherapy that helps people strengthen their ability to make relationships and to better understand and manage the feelings that emerge during this process.

 In a secure, hard-working setting, which demands as much commitment from the group member as it does from the group conductor, Group Therapy provides a place for exploration and for discovering new insights in the process of a shared experience.